Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Results

+Current scheme of evaluating surgical simulation training through proficiency-based progression (PBP)~\cite{satava2019future,gallagher2011fundamentals} emphasizes the importance of learning efficiency to assess the level of surgical skills, which parallels the concept in previous works on RL~\cite{laskin2020curl,laskin2020reinforcement} that advocate for evaluating the sample-efficiency of proposed algorithms at the early stage of training.
+In the light of this, to analyze the learning process and policy performance, we analyse the training curve of the policy and the results at 50 epochs (early training stage) and 100 epochs (when all the results show no increasing trend).

-We compare the learning process and the performance under training steps of 50 epochs (not converged) and 100 epochs (fully converged).
-We train the policy using four seeds and plot the averaged success rates (see Fig.~\ref{Fig::resultCurve}).
-We can observe that learning from human demonstration consistently outperform learning from scripted demonstrations in terms of the success rate over the training process.
-Specifically, the learning curves of learning from human demonstrations have smaller deviations than script, indicating the improvement in stability of policy learning.
-After training for 50 epochs, the averaged success rate of \textit{NeedlePick} achieves $89.8\pm6.6\%$ when learning from the human, outperforming learning from the script ($43.2\pm21.9\%$ success rate) by more than 46\% (as shown in Table~\ref{table::results}).
-The policy learned from human demonstration can also master a faster completion time with 39.8$\pm19.1$ steps compared to 101.8$\pm27.1$, almost two times faster to finish the task.
-Moreover, we calculate the average economy of motion and find that the motion trajectories are around 20\% shorter with 12.1$\pm1.4 cm$ for script demonstration.
-After training converged (around 100 epochs), results demonstrate that learning from human demonstration consistently outperforms using script demonstration in terms of all evaluation metrics.
+To demonstrate the learning efficiency of the policies, we train them using four seeds and plot the averaged success rates with results shown in Fig.~\ref{Fig::resultCurve}.
+We observe that learning from human expert demonstration consistently outperform learning from non-expert and script demonstrations in terms of the success rate over the training process.
+Specifically, the learning curves of RL policies from human expert demonstrations have smaller deviations than non-expert and script, indicating the improvement in stability of policy learning.
+After initial training for 50 epochs, the averaged success rate of \textit{NeedlePick} achieves $89.7\%\pm6.4\%$ when learning from the human expert, outperforming learning from the non-expert ($66.3\%\pm12.7\%$ success rate) by $23.4\%$, and outperforming script ($43.2\%\pm21.9\%$ success rate) by $46.5\%$ (as shown in Table~\ref{table::results}).
+The policy learned from human expert demonstration can also master a faster completion time steps ($39.2\pm14.5$) compared to non-expert ($59.5\pm17.1$) and script ($101.8\pm27.1$).
+Moreover, we calculate the average economy of motion and find that the motion trajectories are shorter with $12.2cm\pm1.3cm$ when using human expert demonstration, $14.2cm\pm3.1cm$ for non-expert and $15.0cm\pm2.5cm$ for script.
+After training for 100 epochs, the results of learning from human demonstration are more stable than non-expert and script with smaller variance.
+Meanwhile, the policy learned from human expert demonstration consistently outperformed the policy learned from non-expert or script for all metrics.
+Results demonstrate the improvement over the efficiency of policy learning gained from expert human demonstrations.